Best Accounting Firms (Vault Top 50 Accounting Firms)

 McGladrey LLP, based in Chicago, Illinois, is the U.S. member of RSM International, a worldwide network of independent accounting and consulting firms.
 It has a staff of 8,000 located in 80 offices across the U.S.

-Crowe Horwath LLP is based in Chicago, Illinois and has 3,000 employees in 28 offices spread across the country.
-By revenue, it ranks 8th largest among U.S. accounting firms.
+Crowe Horwath LLP is based in Chicago, Illinois, and has 3,000 employees in 28 offices spread across the U.S. By revenue, it ranks eighth-largest among U.S. accounting firms.